Gacharic Spin: 2012–2013: Doll$Boxx and Delicious

 In February 2012, members of the band coached the performers of AKB48 for their 2012 music video "Give Me Five!".
 Armmy left the band on March 14, 2012, for medical reasons and went on to form the band TakaEita with fellow early Gacharic Spin member Eita.

 Quickly following the departure of Armmy; for a 2012 Japan tour, keyboardist Oreo Reona was added as a support member.
 She had previously been a member of Eu Phoria with Tomo-zo.
 Reona would shortly thereafter become a permanent member providing keyboards and vocals.
-It was during this tour that Fuki from Light Bringer joined Gacharic Spin along with Micki (of G∀lmet), Kana (of Head Speaker), Britney (Britney Hamada), Hitomi Togi, RisaRock (of Baby Spark) and Mayu (of Blista) as support vocalists.
+It was during this tour that Fuki from Light Bringer joined Gacharic Spin along with Micki (of G∀lmet), Kana (of Head Speaker), Britney (Britney Hamada), Hitomi Togi, RisaRock (of Baby Spark) and Mayu (of BLiSTAR) as support vocalists.
 Although the band began to look for a new permanent vocalist, they had not found one with a French tour confirmed so, since Hana and Reona had previously been singers, they decided to share the job.

 The single "Nudie Rhythm" (ヌーディリズム, Nūdirizumu) was released in June 2012.

 During a period in 2012 with both Light Bringer and Gacharic Spin having reduced live commitments, and after working with Fuki as a guest vocalist on their own tour, they were inspired to form Doll$Boxx from the then-four members of Gacharic Spin with Fuki as vocalist.
 All members were interested to create something new, with Gacharic Spin writing the music and Fuki writing the lyrics, altering their styles to suit the combination.
 They decided to record a cover version of the Gacharic Spin single "Nudie Rhythm" and featured it on their debut album Dolls Apartment, released in December 2012.

 With lead vocalists Hana also drumming and Reona playing keyboards – stationary instruments – keeping them from interacting with the audience, in 2013, "performers" Mai (Mai Ichigo) and Arisa were recruited to fill the role.
 Mai initially joined alone, with Arisa following shortly after.
 They came to be known as the "Gacha Gacha Dancers", with Mai also acting as choreographer.